 NBN 25, or the Standard Evening Speed, is the standard NBN speed tier across Australia.
 This is a hassle free stock-standard plan and would have more than enough speed to never notice an issue watching videos.
 This speed is a great choice if you’re wanting to run a business from home, or if you do a lot of video calling.

 Also known as the Standard Plus Evening Speed, this speed tier would be great if you watch a lot of high definition or 4K content online.
-Typically with speeds below this, high definition content would take long times to load, but with this plan you’ll be set to click the button and enjoy.
+Typically with speeds below this, high definition content would take a long time to load, but with this plan you’ll be set to click the button and enjoy.

 Be aware though, NBN 50 and 100 have higher prices than 12 and 25, and you might be paying too much for what you want from the internet.

 NBN 100, or Premium Evening Speed, is the ultimate extra-fast speed for NBN.
 This speed-tier is typically for high definition content and for online gaming, but it could also be a great way to stay hassle free online.

 Telstra NBN plans for pensioners

 As one of the most popular network providers in the country, you might want to go with Telstra.
 This might not be a bad pick, given that Telstra offers a service specifically for seniors.

 ‘Tech Savvy Seniors‘ is a program Telstra runs which gets seniors up to scratch on technology, and educates them about all things digital in the modern age.

 If you go with Telstra, you’ll find that there’s a lot of perks to be had that you might enjoy – such as access to Foxtel, phone bundles and more.
 Although it’s not the cheapest provider, if you’re looking for a trusted name and plenty of extra options, Telstra may be worth considering.